Multifamily Properties Quarterly

 Colorado’s Only Multifamily Properties Publication

-Multifamily Properties Quarterly is Colorado’s only print publication dedicated to the multifamily rental real estate market throughout the state.
-While the Colorado Real Estate journal continues to run multifamily news in each issue of the newspaper, Multifamily Properties Quarterly features interesting projects and people, trends and analysis, and covers development, investment, finance, design, construction and management.
+While the Colorado Real Estate Journal continues to run multifamily news in each issue of the newspaper, Multifamily Properties Quarterly features the most interesting projects and people, trends and analyses, and covers development, investment, leasing, finance, design, construction and management.
+The publication is mailed with the Colorado Real Estate Journal newspaper, a 3,500-plus distribution that includes developers, investors, brokers, lenders, contractors, architects and apartment managers and regional managers.

 For editorial content, please contact Michelle Askeland at firstname.lastname@example.org or 303-623-1148 ext.
 104.